How To Add a File to Multiple Google Drive Folders

 - This should create an additional copy of the file in the destination folder.

-You can check the status of the file the same way as in the previous method by looking at the Details.
+You can check the original location of the file the same way as in the previous method.

 Using ‘Make a Copy’

 Both methods explained above create temporary copies.
-If you delete one, you’ll delete all of them unless you use the ‘X’ method to remove a specific copy of the file.
+If you delete the original copy, you’ll delete all of them unless you will only delete the shortcut copy of the file.

 If you want to make a permanent copy of a file, you can use the ‘Make a Copy’ option.
 This way, even if you move this copy to another folder and then erase the other, it will remain intact.
 Here is how you can do it: